-Neal E. Fearnot, PhD, is President of MED Institute, a full service R&D company supporting clients in bringing their new medical products and technologies to market.
+Neal E. Fearnot, PhD, is President of MED Institute and supports clients in bringing their new medical products and technologies to market.
 Concurrently, he serves as President of Cook Advanced Technologies, whose mission is to develop cutting edge medical products and therapies for patients, as well as Vice President of Cook Group Incorporated, focusing on the potential of new technology and regulatory affairs policy worldwide.
 Dr. Fearnot has served as the founding President of MED Institute (1983), Cook Biotech (1995) and Cook AT (2009).
 He has been active in initiatives to promote global harmonization of medical device approval regulations.
 He is an author on over 150 scientific journal articles and abstracts, and is an inventor on over 100 U.S. and foreign patents.
 Dr. Fearnot holds a Ph.D. in Electrical/Biomedical Engineering from Purdue University.

 William Voorhees, PhD, is Vice President/Chief Science Officer of MED.
 Prior to joining MED Institute in 1990, Dr. Voorhees conducted a wide variety of original research in applied physiology at the William A. Hillenbrand Biomedical Engineering Center at Purdue University including CPR, transchest cardiac pacing, electroventilation, hyperthermia therapy for solid tumors, hypothermia to protect the myocardium during myocardial infarction, and respiratory function monitoring.
 He has authored over 70 refereed scientific articles resulting from this research and served as liaison with the R&D Department of Methodist Hospital of Indiana in Indianapolis.
 Dr. Voorhees earned an A.B. in Biology from Hamilton College and a PhD from the Department of Veterinary Physiology & Pharmacology at Purdue University.

-David Gross, PhD, manages the MRI safety evaluations and computational modeling and simulation groups at MED Institute Inc. As a graduate research associate, he was awarded a Pre-Doctoral Fellowship from the American Heart Association (AHA) for his research focusing on improving the MRI safety of patients with implanted cardiovascular devices.
+David Gross, PhD, is the Director of MRI Safety Evaluations and Computational Modeling and Simulation groups at MED Institute.
+As a graduate research associate, he was awarded a Pre-Doctoral Fellowship from the American Heart Association (AHA) for his research focusing on improving the MRI safety of patients with implanted cardiovascular devices.
 Dr. Gross is a member of numerous societies, including the International Society for Magnetic Resonance in Medicine (ISMRM) and received the Magna Cum Laude Merit Award at the 2016 ISMRM Annual Conference.
 Additionally, Dr. Gross is a member of the Ethics Subcommittee for the Biomedical Engineering Society.
 He graduated from Purdue University with a B.S. in Biomedical Engineering and M.S.E. in Interdisciplinary Engineering.
 Dr. Gross also holds M.S. and Ph.D. degrees in Biomedical Engineering from Ohio State University and is a licensed Professional Engineer.

 Justin Metcalf is the Director of Engineering Services at MED Institute.
 He started his career as an engineer at MED Institute over 18 years ago and has worked on many Class II and Class III medical devices in various roles.
 Many of the devices he has worked on have been first to market or have met an unmet clinical need.
 These experiences have allowed for development of a unique set of engineering skills.
 Through this, Justin has worked with regulatory bodies around the globe, has submitted several patents, worked with various physician specialties both in the engineering lab and the operating room, and participated in standardization, all of which he actively enjoys.
 Justin manages a diverse team of engineers that use first principles of engineering to identify and develop solutions to medical needs.
 The team works to bridge the gap to commercialization by using our experiences, robust processes and customer focused principles to help patients.
 Justin holds a BS and MS in engineering from Purdue University.